Tigpan-Bytes/CTF/reflection.md

 I think everything worked pretty well, there is nothing that I would change except making some of the challenges slightly easier and better explaining the AI-BATTLE.

+## I also completed all of the need to have and nice to have items.